Haplophryne: Distribution

-Because of the great depths at which this fish lives, it is seldom encountered by humans.
-In 2009 it was reported that 88 known female specimens had been observed.
+Because of the great depths at which H. mollis lives, it is seldom encountered by humans.
+In 2009, it was reported that 88 known female specimens had been observed.
 The type specimen was described by the German zoologist August Brauer in 1902 from the Indian Ocean.
 Another Indian Ocean specimen was a free-living male caught off Western Australia.
-Other specimens have been trawled from the Atlantic Ocean, the Caribbean Sea and the Gulf of Mexico, between 55°N and 40°S. Further specimens have been found in the Pacific Ocean off eastern Australia, New Caledonia and New Zealand, with isolated findings near Hawaii and in the Gulf of Panama.
+Other specimens have been trawled from the Atlantic Ocean, the Caribbean Sea and the Gulf of Mexico, between 55°N and 40°S. Further specimens have been found in the Pacific Ocean off eastern Australia, New Caledonia, and New Zealand, with isolated findings near Hawaii and in the Gulf of Panama.
 It is found in the bathypelagic and mesopelagic zones of tropical and subtropical parts of the world's oceans at depths down to about 2250 m.

 Life cycle and ecology

-Male H. mollis are at first free-living, but when they have found a female they latch onto her with their teeth.
+Male H. mollis are at first free-living, but when they have found a female, they latch onto her with their teeth.
 In most anglerfish the point of attachment for the male is on the belly, close to the anus, but in H. mollis the attachment site can be anywhere on the head or body, and in one case, a male attached to the female's esca (lure).
 The males orient themselves in random directions, and there may be more than one male per female.
 A papilla, or conical fleshy protuberance, grows at the site of attachment which may assist the male to establish a good grip.
 The mouth of the male is partially blocked by the papilla, but an opening usually remains at either side which suffices for allowing a flow of water over the gills.
 As time passes, the male becomes fused to the female and their tissues combine.
-The male can be considered as a parasite of the female but only about 30% of mature females encountered have an attached male, so many females may never encounter a mate, and remain in a solitary, non-reproductive state for the duration of their lives.
+The male can be considered as a parasite of the female but only about 30% of mature females encountered have an attached male, so many females may never encounter a mate and remain in a solitary, non-reproductive state for the duration of their lives.